Regalijan/Virgil/README.md

 3. When Chocolatey finishes installing, open a PowerShell or Command Prompt window as administrator and run the following: `choco install visualstudio2019buildtools`
 4. Navigate into the repo folder and install the node modules: `npm i`
 5. To ensure the bot stays online, a process manager such as PM2 will be handy.
-6. To enable music, download <a href="https://ffmpeg.org/download.html">FFmpeg</a>.
+6. To enable music, install ffmpeg: `npm i -g ffmpeg-static`.
-7. Create the file `config.json` and add the necessary credentials, see `sample-config.json` for reference.
+7. Run `node setup.js` and follow the prompts.
 8. Start the bot: `npm start`

 ### Linux

+This guide assumes you are using Ubuntu

 1. Install the current release of NodeJS by <a href="https://github.com/nodejs/node/blob/master/BUILDING.md#building-nodejs-on-supported-platforms">building from source</a>, <a href="https://nodejs.org/en/download/package-manager/">adding the repo to your package manager</a>, or <a href="https://snapcraft.io/node">the snap store</a>.
 2. Install the necessary build tools: `sudo apt install build-essential`